 Shounen battlers tend to be centered around the theme of self-improvement, in both dimensions of strength and morality.
 The strength that heroic protagonists develop overtime parallel either the promotion a good cause or the improvement of their characters.
 Hunter x Hunter deviates from this tendency by connecting the theme to a concept as creative/inspiring, destructive/harmful, and — viewed without moralistic filters — as amoral as evolution.
 The imagery of a rose is fitting: an lovely flower grown from a thorn-choked bush.
 The Christian parable of seeds sown among thorns comes to mind.
 Hunter x Hunter doesn’t break from the theme of self-improvement though.
 It re-frames the theme through the lens of evolution at its most expansively utility-driven understanding.
 Innovation — whether internal or external of our bodies — can beget power, and how we use that power is up to us.

 Among other things, the Chimera Ant Arc is a cautionary tale about humanity’s limitless capacity to hurt each other out of self-interest, and our limitations in stopping ourselves from turning capacity into reality.
 This lesson hails from a culture that, previously, has victimized other peoples with past claims of racial superiority, affirmed seemingly by the record of quick scientific progress borrowed from the records of the slow scientific progress of others.
 This conclusion, from a Japan that has been victimized by nuclear weapons, and whose psyche has been scarred ever since.

 Management: For more on Hunter x Hunter (2011)’s Chimera Ant Arc, check out Bobduh’s post here.

-For related post about stretching meaning language, here is a link to a previous Psycho-Pass post.
+For related post about stretching meaning in language, here is a link to a previous Psycho-Pass post on this blog.